LaiaRuizM/SanzClima-full-stack-test/sanz-clima-next-js-13-app/README.md

 ## -- About this project 🙋🏼‍♀️ --

-- In this version both calc and history are a page endpoints, not Ajax endpoints.
+- **In this version both calc and history are a page endpoints, not Ajax endpoints**.
+- This project uses **version 13**.
+The folder `\pages` is the previous way to create app Routes, like endpoints (Example: pages->api->hello.js = it's an endpoint).
+This has not been migrated to the app folder.
+To use this version I removed the `\pages` folder and instead I have created the `\app` folder, which is the new way to create routes.
 - This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## -- Table of contents --